Product UX concept - what does it consist of?

 - and its place in the market structure - positioning of the brand, product.

-Here we are touching on issues related not only to how the product will look, work but also how it will generate costs and profits.
+Here we are touching on issues related to how the product will look and work and how it will generate costs and profits.

 How it will compete with products that meet similar needs and similarly satisfy them.